mongodb/mongo-tableau-connector/README.md

 # mongo-tableau-connector

-This repository contains a custom Tableau connector for MongoDB Atlas SQL, wrapping our JDBC driver (see [mongodb/mongo-jdbc-driver](/mongodb/mongo-jdbc-driver)).
+This repository contains a custom Tableau connector for the MongoDB SQL Interface, wrapping our JDBC driver (see [mongodb/mongo-jdbc-driver](/mongodb/mongo-jdbc-driver)).

 The releases are available for download at the following location.
 Replace `[plugin-version]` with plugin version: